devuxer/devuxer.com/Snow/_posts/2013-12-15-starting-a-blog.md

 #Conclusion#

 If you want a blog that's truly your own, it's going to take some work to set up.
 If your situation is similar to mine, hopefully, I've at least spared you some of the struggle.
-Regardless, once you get over the hump of setting things up, it will be smooth sailing.
+Regardless, once you get over the hump of setting things up, it should be smooth sailing.
 At least, that's the idea.